your-tools/tsrc/docs/code-manifesto.md

 We use `pycodestyle` to enforce a coding style matching [PEP8](https://www.python.org/dev/peps/pep-0008/).

 In addition, every text file must be pushed using UNIX line endings.
-(On Windows, you are advised to set `core.autocrlf` to `true` in you git config file)
+(On Windows, you are advised to set `core.autocrlf` to `true` in your git config file.)

 # Pet peeves

-* Prefer double quotes for string literals
+* Prefer double quotes for string literals:

 ```python
 # Yes